Does life insurance pay out for suicide?

 Deaths by suicide can be covered by life insurance companies in some cases, but it depends on several factors.
 As we said, suicide is a sensitive matter and there are many factors to take into consideration, even with a suicide clause in place.

-Some insurers will pay out for suicide once the initial two-year period stated in the suicide clause has passed.
-Others may make special consideration if the life insurance policyholder was known to have suffered from mental health issues for a long time, and if the insurance company believes the individual was not of sound mind at the time of their death.
+Canadian life insurers may make special consideration if the life insurance policyholder was known to have suffered from mental health issues for a long time, and if the insurance company believes the individual was not of sound mind at the time of their death.

 We always recommend reading the actual wording of your insurance policy to know exactly what will and will not be covered by your insurer.
 But we know it can be complicated to understand how things will play out if something unexpected happens.

-If you have questions about your life insurance coverage, you can always speak with your insurance company or PolicyAdvisor’s insurance experts, who’d be happy to help you out.
+If you have questions about your life insurance coverage, you can always speak with our insurance experts.

 What other factors could affect whether insurance companies pay out for suicide?